How to get rid of your large, unwanted bulk items.

 It is important to remember the old saying, “One man’s trash is another man’s treasure.”

 When it comes to getting rid of large items, never forget that your solution may be as easy as planning a garage sale.
-If you have kids, they may think a garage sale is fun and enjoy making money on their old toys.
-It could end up being a memorable family event.
+If you have kids, they may think a garage sale is fun and enjoy making money on their old toys while you dispose large items.
+It could even end up being a memorable family event.

 How to make money at a garage or yard sale